telekom/LibNbiot/README.md

 * Cypress PSoC5
 * Arduino Mega

 were added.
-These examples can be found in the respective directories in the examples directory as well.
-However, as they require environment specific setups, they come with dedicated READMEs, which can be found in the respective directories.
+These examples can be found in the respective subfolders in the examples directory as well.
+However, as they require environment specific setups, they come with dedicated READMEs, which explain their setup and usage.

 ### Building

-To build the examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
+To build the PC examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
 *Cross platfrom builds*, above).
 After this navigate to the `examples` directory and execute:

     make